narenaryan/news-extractor/README.md

 make zip

-To schedule this data extraction and store, one can use AWS cloudwatch event schedule or, cron job or, a celery task.
+Note: To schedule the data extraction and store, one can use AWS cloudwatch event schedule or, cron job or, a celery task.